 Philip explained an issue found in the current standards requiring the inspecting of all enclosure elements for insulation that creates challenges in that if the R-value cannot be determined the manufacturers' data sheets must be used.
 He pointed out discrepancies in these data sheets, for core-filled concrete block walls, which claim R-values that may not reflect actual field performance.
 Philip emphasized the importance of using reliable methods to calculate R-values accurately.
 He proposed updates that standardize evaluation processes, provide tools for calculating R-values, and outline clear documentation steps, ensuring more accurate software representation and reducing reliance on potentially misleading manufacturer data.

-Richard explained that the proposed inspection procedures, such as drilling holes for foam injection and verifying flow paths, would allow insulated CMUs to achieve a Grade I Rating, enabling qualification for ENERGY STAR Homes.
+Richard explained that the proposed inspection procedures, such as verifying that holes for foam inspection were predrilled and the injected foam visibly expanded out via these holes, would allow insulated CMUs to achieve a Grade I Rating, enabling qualification for ENERGY STAR Homes.

 Philip and Brian discussed using nominal versus actual dimensions for CMUs.

-Brian wanted to highlight the importance of making sure Raters would be able to understand the distinction between nominal and actual sizes and suggested providing clear explanations and educational resources for those who may be less familiar with the difference.
+Brian wanted to highlight the importance of making sure Raters are informed of the distinction between nominal and actual CMU dimensions and suggested providing clear explanations and educational resources for those who may be less familiar with the difference.

-Philip continued on to explain the proposed updates to Normative Appendix A including the addition of ASTM Standard C518 for measuring thermal resistance, new guidelines that require drilling inspection holes at the top and bottom of CMU walls to visually confirm proper foam insulation flow, and changes to introduce specific requirements for documenting and inspecting wall systems in alignment with manufacturers' recommendations.
+Philip continued on to explain the proposed updates to Normative Appendix A including the addition of ASTM Standard C518 for measuring thermal resistance, new guidelines that require installers to drill inspection holes at the top and bottom of CMU walls to visually confirm proper foam insulation fill, and changes to introduce specific requirements for documenting and inspecting wall systems in alignment with manufacturers' recommendations.

 Philip clarified that the addendum accounts for horizontal bond beams.